 Imagine finding the daily roster of activities on your bed each night with barely a thing on it.
-That's one of the hallmarks of a cruise onboard Wind Surf -- the lack of organized entertainment such as one would find on a more traditional cruise ship.
-Instead, the roster tells you what dining is available and when, what time the combo starts playing in the Lounge, the opening hours for the casino, the televised movies for that day (most new if not the Oscar-buzz-worthy top films), and the hours for entertainment in the Compass Rose.
+That's one of the hallmarks of a cruise onboard Wind Surf -- little organized entertainment such as one would find on a more traditional cruise ship.

 Wind Surf Public Rooms

 The centrally located Yacht Club replaces the previous library and provides comfortable seating for socializing, reading, doing puzzles and playing games.
-This is also where you'll find the aforementioned Yacht Club Sandwich Bar -- and gourmet coffee drinks and pastries.
-Eight computers with Internet access are available (these take the place of those formerly in the business center); personal laptops may also connect to wireless Internet.
-A large flatscreen television anchors a seating area for group gatherings to watch special events such as the Oscars or the Super Bowl.
+This is also where you'll find the aforementioned Yacht Club Sandwich Bar.
+Eight computers with Internet access are available (these take the place of those formerly in the business center); Wi-Fi is also available in most spots onboard.
+A large flat-screen television anchors a seating area for group gatherings to watch special events such as the Oscars or the Super Bowl.
 A library of books, CDs and DVDs are available for checkout at no charge.

 Wind Surf Spa & Fitness

-The ship, which is marketed to active travelers of whatever age, has a large and well-equipped fitness spa facility.
-The gym features near-new equipment of all types, from treadmills to free weights, which were constantly in use during our cruise (though none of the treadmills have individual flat-screen televisions that are popular in more up-to-date facilities).
+The ship, which is marketed to active travelers of whatever age, has a large and well-equipped fitness spa facility, though it was not included in the latest refurbishment; the spa, especially, looks quite dated.
+The gym features equipment of all types, from treadmills to free weights, which were constantly in use during our cruise (though none of the treadmills have individual flat-screen televisions that are popular in more up-to-date facilities).
 Pilates and yoga classes are available at $11 per class.

-The spa, operated by Steiner of London, is surprisingly spacious for a ship of this size, with several treatment rooms and even a float capsule.
-Teeth whitening was heavily promoted, but the Hydrotherapie Facial (at $99) was perfect after a day in the Mediterranean sun.
-The best prices are reserved for shore days.
+The spa, operated by Steiner of London, is surprisingly large for a ship of this size, with several treatment rooms and even a float capsule.
+Prices were moderate for a Steiner spa and you could get even better deals if you reserved treatments on port days.
 And because so much of our itinerary was port intensive, the spa was open late -- to 10 p.m. most nights -- which was a nice convenience for folks who didn't stay onboard during the day.

 Wind Surf's best feature, though, is its sports platform, a marine playground right on the ship.
-Available only when the ship is at anchor (i.e., in tender ports), and depending on the weather, sea conditions and local regulations, guests can avail themselves of kayaks, windsurfers, Zodiacs, snorkeling equipment and even water-skis.
+Available only when the ship is at anchor (i.e., in tender ports), and depending on the weather, sea conditions and local regulations, passengers can avail themselves of kayaks, windsurfers, Zodiacs, snorkeling equipment and even water skis.
 A dive program, complete with guides and instructors, is available as well.